SorensenUCSC/CSE211-fa2022/index.md

 ---
-title: "Fundamentals of Compiler Design"
+title: "Graduate Compiler Design"
 layout: single
 ---

-### Welcome to **CSE110A:** _Fundamentals of Compiler Design_, Spring 2022 Quarter at UCSC!
+### Welcome to **CSE211:** _Graduate Compiler Design_, Fall 2022 Quarter at UCSC!

 - **Instructor:** [Tyler Sorensen](https://users.soe.ucsc.edu/~tsorensen/)
-- **Time:** Mondays, Wednesdays and Fridays: 4:00 - 5:05 pm
+- **Time:** MWF 1:30 - 3:05 pm
-- **Location:** Soc Sci 2 - 71 (new classroom!)
+- **Location:** Porter 246 (_in person!_)
+- **Contact:** \<first name\>.\<last name\>@ucsc.edu

-Hello and welcome to the fundamentals of compiler design class!
+Hello!
+I'm Tyler  and welcome to the graduate compiler design course!

-In this class you will learn about compiler design and implementation.
+In this class you will learn about advanced topics in compiler design and implementation.
 In the abstract, compilers explore many of the [foundational problems in computer science](https://en.wikipedia.org/wiki/Halting_problem).
 In practice, compilers are [massive pieces of well-oiled software](https://www.phoronix.com/scan.php?page=news_item&px=MTg3OTQ), and are some of the engineering marvels of the modern world.

-_COVID Note_ : The last few years have been difficult due to the COVID pandemic.
-Public health concerns and policies remain volatile.
-The first priority in this class in your health and well-being.
-We will approach any challenges that arise with compassion and understanding.
-I expect that you will do the same, both to the teaching staff and to your classmates.
-We will follow university guidelines and work together to have a productive and fun quarter.

-That said, this class is scheduled to be _in person_.
-This is not an asynchronous class, and it is known that learning outcomes will suffer if you do not attend the synchronous lectures.
-I may post lectures online for extra study materials, but you should not expect them to be an equitable substitute for in-person attendence (e.g. they do not capture discussions well, and occasionaly the equiptment has errors).
-If your situation requires asynchronous courses, I suggest you contact an undergraduate adviser to discuss alternative options.

-This page is based on the webpage for UCSC's Fall 2020 CSE232 class.
-Thanks to [Professor Lindsey Kuper](https://users.soe.ucsc.edu/~lkuper/) for a great template!
+Given the end of Dennard's scaling, compilers will play an increasingly important role to achieve further computational gains. _The main focus of this class is how compilers can make your code more efficient and safe on modern (and near-future) processors_.

+_Special Note for Fall 2022_: COVID continues to effect our lives in many different ways.
+There will likely be infections throughout the year (both as students and faculty).
+Additionally, we will all have to adjust as we work together to a create an environment where everyone feels valued and safe.
+The pandemic has been difficult for people in different ways and there will surely be new challenges throughout the quarter.
+We will work together to overcome them and make this a productive and engaging class.
+That said, this class is designed to be _in person_.
+If you do not plan make a majority of the lectures in person, then I would recommend reaching out to a graduate adviser to find a class more suitable to your constraints.
+Please see the COVID policy in the [overview](overview.html) and email me if you have any questions or comments.